Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_16.md

 The attributes we use:

 * models - the scope array that the markers represent.
-* coords - the property the holds the location.
+* coords - the property that holds the location.
 * click - handler for the click event on a marker
 * fit - a boolean to automatically zoom the map to fit all the markers inside
 * idKey - the property that holds the unique id of the array